-- 10. The physician's role is to protect, advocate for, and improve prisoners' physical and mental health, not to inflict punishment.
+The physician's role is to protect, advocate for, and improve prisoners' physical and mental health, not to inflict punishment.
 Therefore, physicians should never participate in any part of the decision-making process resulting in solitary confinement, which includes declaring an individual as "fit" to withstand solitary confinement or participating in any way in its administration.
-This does not prevent physicians from carrying out regular visits to those in solitary confinement to assess health and provide care and treatment where necessary, or from raising concerns where they identify a deterioration in an individual's health. - 11.
+This does not prevent physicians from carrying out regular visits to those in solitary confinement to assess health and provide care and treatment where necessary, or from raising concerns where they identify a deterioration in an individual's health.

 The provision of medical care should take place upon medical need or the request of the prisoner.
 Physicians should be guaranteed daily access to prisoners in solitary confinement, upon their own initiative.
-More frequent access should be granted if physicians deem this to be necessary. - 12.
+More frequent access should be granted if physicians deem this to be necessary.

 Physicians working in prisons must be able to practice with complete clinical independence from the prison administration.
-In order to maintain that independence, physicians working in prisons should be employed and managed by a body separate from the prison or criminal justice system. - 13.
-Physicians should only provide drugs or treatment that are medically necessary and should never prescribe drugs or treatment with the intention of enabling a longer period of solitary confinement. - 14.
-Healthcare should always be provided in a setting that respects the privacy and dignity of prisoners.
-Physicians working in the prison setting are bound by the sample codes and principles of medical ethics as they would be in any other setting. - 15.
-Physicians should report any concerns about the impact solitary confinement is having on the health and wellbeing of an individual prisoner to those responsible for reviewing solitary confinement decisions.
-If necessary, they should make a clear recommendation that the person be removed from solitary confinement, and this recommendation should be respected and acted upon by the prison authorities.

-16. Physicians have a duty to consider the conditions in solitary confinement and to raise concerns with the authorities if they believe that they are unacceptable or might amount to inhumane or degrading treatment.
+In order to maintain that independence, physicians working in prisons should be employed and managed by a body separate from the prison or criminal justice system.

+Physicians should only provide drugs or treatment that are medically necessary and should never prescribe drugs or treatment with the intention of enabling a longer period of solitary confinement ontary commented Physicians have a duty to consider the conditions in solitary confinement and to raise concerns with the authorities if they believe that they are unacceptable or might amount to inhumane or degrading treatment.
 There should be clear mechanisms in place in each system to allow physicians to report such concerns.

-Reference

-[1] Rule 43 SMR